StigNygaard/lastfm-widgets/README.md

 implement throttling of requests to Last.fm's API.

 This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and two backend proxy-api implementations.
-The "primary" proxy-api is made in [Deno](https://deno.com/).
+The "primary" proxy-api is made in [Deno](https://deno.com/) using [Deno KV](https://docs.deno.com/deploy/kv/).
 The "alternative" proxy-api is a Cloudflare Workers implementation made by [burnblazter](https://github.com/burnblazter).
 Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
 Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the Deno Deploy demo-site.